andrew-sumner/cubano/src/main/javadoc/overview.md

 # Automating Services (REST / SOAP / etc)

 ## REST
-This framework includes {@link nz.govt.msd.driver.http.HttpEasy}, a fluent wrapper built around HttpUrlConnection that can easily send and receive REST messages.
+This framework includes {@link org.concordion.cubano.driver.http.HttpEasy}, a fluent wrapper built around HttpUrlConnection that can easily send and receive REST messages.

 ## SOAP
-This framework includes {@link nz.govt.msd.driver.http.HttpEasy}, a fluent wrapper built around HttpUrlConnection that can easily send and receive SOAP messages - if you have the soap message in an xml document.
+This framework includes {@link org.concordion.cubano.driver.http.HttpEasy}, a fluent wrapper built around HttpUrlConnection that can easily send and receive SOAP messages - if you have the soap message in an xml document.

 Alternatives: